Understanding Principal Component Analysis (PCA): Theory

 \end{align}

-Thus, projection by principal component analysis is accomplished by constructing a projection matrix $W$ with eigenvectors arranged in columns and applying it to the observed data matrix $X$ from the right.
+In this way, projection by principal component analysis is performed by constructing a projection matrix $W$ with eigenvectors arranged in the column direction and applying it from the right to the observed data matrix $X$.